JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-12-13-postgres-nosql-4.md

     * modified_at

 can this be refined further?<br>
-**YES!** extensively...<br>
+**YES!** extensively...

-users can use bank accounts to top up their account for example, but the core of this example is to show postgres no sql more that achieving a perfect user model and we have a fine set of table to start playing with.<br>
+users can use bank accounts to top up their account for example, but the core of this example is to show postgres no sql more that achieving a perfect user model and we have a fine set of tables to start playing with.<br>
 So we will leave our user, and it's immediate satellite data like this for the time being.

 let's give this a SQL spin